Humanity at the Crossroads (Part 2) – The Cyclic Reordering of Civilizations

 This chapter has illustrated how Cycle Science, coupled with a study of history and human behavior, can assist in seeing the broad story outlines of recurring stages in history.
 The advantage of having metaphysical frameworks of understanding is that they can aid in better personal decision-making going forward.

-Continued in the next chapter …
+Continue to the next chapter …

 Text and photography by J.J.
 Montagnier

 J.J.
 Montagnier is an independent researcher and writer.
 He visited Easter Island and Central America in 2015.
 The views and opinions are those of the writer.
 Creative license has been applied to make some concepts more accessible.
 References to and excerpts from this essay may be used with direction back to the original content on this page.
+This content is made available for free as a public service and is not intended for commercial use.

 Copyright © · All Rights Reserved · EnergyShifts.net